 Entrants must be a start-up based in one of the four competition regions in Nova Scotia - see map to the right.
 They must have a new knowledge-based product or service and zero sales revenue since inception.

 Funds awarded will be used to support the completion of prototypes or preparation for taking the product or service to market.

 Entrants must be a start-up based in one of the four competition regions in Nova Scotia with a new knowledge-based product or service and zero sales revenue since inception.

 Entrants must be the majority owner(s) (51 per cent or more) of the start-up and plan to work full-time with the business in the competition region in which they are applying.

-Winners of Innovacorp’s I-3 Technology Start-Up Competition and/or previous Spark competitions are ineligible to apply to Spark with the same product or service from the winning submission, but may apply with a different product or service and a different company.
+Winners of Innovacorp’s I-3 Technology Start-Up Competition, previous Spark competitions, and MedTech and CleanTech Accelerate Programs are ineligible to apply to Spark with the same product or service from the winning submission, but may apply with a different product or service and a different company.

 Innovacorp investment portfolio companies are ineligible for this competition.

 Eligibility details can be found in the SPARK INFO KIT.